A Complete Guide to the Working Holiday Visa in New Zealand

 Your main intention in New Zealand needs to be that you are travelling, rather than coming to New Zealand just to work.
 Working and studying should be a secondary intention.
 This rule is enforced by working holidaymakers being prohibited from accepting a permanent job and some working holiday schemes having a maximum amount of months that you are allowed to work in New Zealand.

 Have a Minimum of NZ$4,200 and an Outward Travel Ticket/Funds to Purchase One

 For most countries, NZ$4,200 is the minimum amount of available funds you need to have in order to support yourself while in New Zealand.
 Although this is just a requirement for the working holiday visa, we recommend having a bit more available funds for the start of your trip.
 Take a look at How Much Money Do You Need for a Working Holiday in New Zealand? for more details.

 On top of that, you will need either an outward travel ticket from New Zealand or sufficient funds to purchase one.
-If you choose to have a return flight, simply compare prices of flights, get yourself a good deal and print both tickets.
-If you choose to have the monetary equivalent, well… there is no set amount of money for this, as it depends on where you claim to be travelling to next or what country you are from, but NZ$1,000 is a safe amount.
+If you choose the latter, there is no set amount of money for this, as it depends on where you claim to be travelling to next or what country you are from, but NZ$1,000 is a safe amount.

 Meet the Basic Health and Character Requirements

 These will be assessed via the answers you give in your working holiday visa application.
 They are simple questions about your medical history and criminal record.